All Buddhist Council: 6 Councils Of Buddhism Explained!

 Q19.
 When did the fourth Buddhist council take place?

-Answer: Took place in the year 72 AD.
+Answer: It took place in the year 72 AD.

 Q20.
 Under whose kingship was the fourth Buddhist council held?